-Step 3: Install connection brackets to primary support beams for all secondary support trimming beams and floor trusses (Note: connection to be specified by suitably qualified engineer or manufacturer).
+Install connection brackets to primary support beams for all secondary support trimming beams and floor trusses (Note: connection to be specified by suitably qualified engineer or manufacturer).
 Examples of joist support brackets and their installation is shown below.
+Brackets may be either hung from the top flange of a beam or from the face of the beam.
+Several methods are demonstrated in the image s below.